serbent/ca-DevOpsUA5/03/03-LinuxFundamentals.md

-# Additional excercises for Linmux Fundamentals
+# Additional excercises for Linux Fundamentals

 ## ls - listing files
 use `ls --help` to get a list of all available options